Parilia/Parilia/README.md

 ### Hi there 👋

+### I have officially moved a lot of my repos to: https://git.parilia.dev/Parilia

 - 🔭 I’m currently working on not prorcastinating soo much and perfecting my neovim config
 - 🌱 I’m currently learning Rust